 - Workers: Number of worker nodes.

 - Disk Pressure: Snippet of disk pressure trend in the cluster.

 - Memory Pressure: Snippet of memory pressure trend in the cluster.

 - Pods by Phases: Whether a pod is running, evicted, pending or failed.
 This number is the same count as the pods in a "running" state in the Pods tab.

 - Privileged Pods: The pods run as root.

-- No Limits: You can specify limits to any pod that you are starting, this metric will tell you how many pods don't have a limit defined.
+- No Limits: You can specify limits to any pod that you are starting.
+The No Limits metric indicates how many pods do not have a limit defined.

-- No Readiness Probe: If you've configured a probe in Kubernetes to monitor readiness the values will be displayed here.
+- No Readiness Probe: If you configured a probe in Kubernetes to monitor readiness, the values display here.

-- No Liveness Probe: If you've configured a probe in Kubernetes to monitor liveness the values will be displayed here.
+- No Liveness Probe: If you configured a probe in Kubernetes to monitor liveness, the values display here.